asidlare/geojson-crud/README.md

 ## Swagger

-Swagger can be launched in a browser after [launching the container](#launching-the-container)
+Swagger has to be launched in a browser after [launching the container](#launching-the-container)

 Swagger url: [http://localhost:8001/docs#/](http://localhost:8001/docs#/)